Skip to main content

 IB

-• Combination of internal assessments (projects, labs, essays) + external exams.
+• Combination of internal assessments (projects, presentations, labs) + external exams.

-• Encourages research, critical thinking, and real-world application.
+• Encourages research, creativity, problem-solving, and real-world application.

 O Levels

-• Accepted globally, but students usually need A Levels or equivalent before university.
+• Accepted worldwide but usually need A Levels or equivalent before university.

-• Typical path: O Levels → A Levels → University.
+• Common pathway: O Levels → A Levels → University.

 IB Diploma

-• Direct entry to top universities worldwide (Oxford, Harvard, MIT, etc.).
+• Recognized by top universities worldwide (Harvard, Oxford, MIT, etc.).

 • O Levels: 2 years (Grade 9–11).